Botanical Name: Pteris cretica and other species

-Repot in spring, only when necessary.
+Repot in spring, only when it gets too crowded.
 Brake Fern is slow-growing and prefers to be pot-bound.
-Keep the crown of the plant above the soil line when repotting, and use a pot with a drainage hole to avoid soggy soil.
+Keep the crown of the plant above the soil line when repotting.
+Don't pack the soil down; this fern likes a little air around its roots.
+Use a pot with a drainage hole to avoid soggy soil.

 Origin: Southern Mediterranean

-Light: Moderate to bright (indirect) light.
+Light: Give your fern bright (indirect) light year-round.
 It also thrives under fluorescent light.